 Sydney's first dedicated vermouth bar and bistro.

-Hello Sailor has been transformed into a cheese, wine and hip hop bar.
+A late-night cheese, wine and hip hop bar.

-Cosy basement bar at Fred's with exposed sandstone, seasonal cocktails and killer bar snacks.
+The cosy basement bar at Fred's with exposed sandstone, seasonal cocktails and killer bar snacks.

 Find blues, soul and cocktails inspired by the notorious historic locals of Potts Point at this neighbourhood speakeasy.